-This is great, and gives a good insight into server health and performance.
+This gives insight into server health and performance.
 However, the issue you may have now is that to manually add 100 Hosts (e.g. Windows servers) and then six Service Checks to each of those Hosts, could take a long time.

-Therefore to save you time, Opsview Monitor has the concept of grouping these Service Checks together into a Host template (named for example "Windows Servers"), into which we can add lots of Service Checks.
+Therefore, to save time, Opsview Monitor groups these Service Checks together into a Host template (named for example "Windows Servers"), into which we can add lots of Service Checks.
 This template can then be applied en-masse to all the Windows servers, reducing the time-to-value significantly.

 So now that we have templates to reduce our time-to-value, our only time-consuming task is adding these Hosts “hostname by hostname”.
 Again, innovation in monitoring has made this an unnecessary evil through the creation of auto discovery.